 Interest expense generated from the lease liability amounted to Ps.
-3,765 for the year ended December 31, 2019.
+2,054 and Ps.
+3,765 for the periods of 2020 and 2019, respectively.

 14. Accounts payable to suppliers

 Trade payables and accruals principally comprise amounts outstanding for trade purchases and ongoing costs.